Action of 13 May 1779: Battle

 In the early morning daylight of 13 May Wallace, still sailing for the French, found another French frigate sailing from St Malo to assist her brethren in Cancale Bay.
-Wallace chased this new opponent under the guns of the batteries of St Malo, where she stayed for her own projection.
+Wallace chased this new opponent under the guns of the batteries of St Malo, where she stayed.
 Unable to continue his assault on the frigate, Wallace redirected his force towards the original group of French ships, which were off to his left, just outside the bay itself.
+The French sailed into the bay in an attempt to escape the attack but Wallace, leading the chase in Experiment, followed them in.
+Diane escaped past Experiment back out of the bay, while the rest of the French squadron sailed towards the protection of a gun battery further in.